Table of Contents

 The Importance of the "Bigger Picture"

-At Blue Horizon, we often see patients who are looking for a single "cause" for their fatigue.
-However, health is rarely about one isolated marker.
-A carnivore diet might help one person by removing a specific dietary trigger, but it might hinder another by suppressing their T3 conversion.
+Health is rarely about one isolated marker.
+A carnivore diet might help one person by removing a specific trigger but hinder another by suppressing T3 conversion.
+Your thyroid is influenced by magnesium, cortisol, vitamin D, and gut health.

 Conclusion

 Is the carnivore diet good for an underactive thyroid?
-The answer is not a simple yes or no. While the diet provides essential nutrients like zinc and selenium and removes processed inflammatory foods, the lack of carbohydrates and the potential for increased stress hormones can suppress active thyroid hormone levels (T3) in many people.
+There is no simple yes or no. While it provides essential nutrients and removes processed triggers, the lack of carbohydrates can suppress active thyroid hormone levels in many people.

-By following the Blue Horizon Method, you move away from guesswork and towards a better-informed conversation with your healthcare provider.
-If you want a step-by-step overview of the process, our guide on how to test thyroid: a responsible path to clarity in the UK is a helpful next read.
-Your health journey is unique, and your diet should be a tool that supports your metabolism, not one that works against it.
+Following the Blue Horizon Method helps move you toward a better-informed conversation with your healthcare provider.
+For a step-by-step overview, read our guide on [how to test thyroid: a responsible path to clarity in the UK](https://bluehorizonbloodtests.co.uk/blogs/thyroid-health/how-to-test-thyroid-a-responsible-path-to-clarity in the UK).
+Your diet should be a tool that supports your metabolism, not one that works against it.

 FAQ